Toko · Consistency reference

 End behaviourReturns to the collection

-03dCosts & rules tab — read-only (Live)Per-tier claim cost and requirements, copied from the collection's claim defaults at creation and editable per vendor in Draft.
+03dCosts & rules tab — read-only (Live)Per-tier claim cost and requirements, copied from the collection defaults at creation and editable per vendor in Draft.
 Read-only on Live.

 Studio/Project: Vault One/Vendors/Spring Launch/Costs & rules